blaenk/site/input/notes/play.markdown

 # Configuration

-The `conf/application.conf`{.path} file is the master configuration file in Play.
+The <span class="path">conf/application.conf</span> file is the master configuration file in Play.
 From there all aspects of Play and other third-party libraries like Akka can be configured.
 The configuration format is based on the [config] library which supports a superset of JSON, Java Properties, comments, file includes, file merging, units (e.g. days, MB, etc.), and so on.

 [config]: https://github.com/typesafehub/config